ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 goals are in conflict, i.e., that achievement of one goal precludes another, such as backwards compatibility.

-### **Unforgeability**
+### **Hybrid Authentication**

+One goal of hybrid signature schemes is security.
+As defined in [I-D.ietf-pquip-pqt-hybrid-terminology], ideally a hybrid signature scheme can achieve 'hybrid authentication' which is the property that (cryptograpthic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains 'secure'.
+There might be, however, other goals in competition with this one, such as backward-compatibility.
+Hybrid authentication is an umbrella term that encompassess more specific concepts of hybrid signature security, such as 'hybrid unforgability' described next.

+#### **Hybrid Unforgeability**
-One goal is security of hybrid signature schemes.
-In particular, ideally EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure without a prioritisation.
-We call this notion 'hybrid unforgeability'.
+Ideally EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure without a prioritisation.
+We call this notion 'hybrid unforgeability'; it is a specific type of hybrid authentication.
 For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgeable'.
-There might be, however, other goals in competition with with the notion of 'hybrid unforgeability', such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
+As mentioned above, this is incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].